icd2k3/riot-opt-types-mixin/README.md

 ## Why?
 I really loved this functionality in [React](https://facebook.github.io/react/) and wanted to be able to utilize it in [Riot](http://riotjs.com) apps.

+This mixin isn't really benefitial to small applications, but it can help while developing larger applications.

 ## Contributing
 Please contact me at icd2k3@gmail.com if you have any questions, suggestions, or issues.